From How-To Guides To Market Trends: 17 Blog Ideas For Real Estate To Attract More Clients

 Consider adding:

-- An analysis of home prices over time
+• An analysis of property prices over time.

-Below is a blog post from Norada Real Estate Investments that covers housing market trends in the U.S. It gives readers invaluable insight into home sales, prices, and housing supply:
+Below is a blog post from ROI Properties that covers luxury housing market trends in the U.S. It gives readers valuable insight into home sales, prices, and housing supply:

-4. Moving checklist: From packing to settling in
+4. A moving checklist: From packing to settling in

 Moving is a stressful process, and a checklist can simplify it for your clients, making your blog a valuable resource even post-transaction.